Estonia–Spain relations: History

 International relations between Spain and Estonia began in 1921, when Spain recognized the independence of the Republic of Estonia.

+Despite Spanish neutrality in World War II, some Spanish nationals were among the prisoners of a subcamp of the Vaivara concentration camp, operated by the Germans in Aseri in occupied Estonia.

-On 24 August 1991 Spain once again recognized Estonia's independence from Soviet Union.
+On 24 August 1991, Spain once again recognized Estonia's independence from Soviet Union.
 Both countries established diplomatic relations on 10 September of the same year.
 On 3 December 1992 Spain established an Honorary Consular Office in Tallinn under the Spanish embassy of Helsinki, it was not until 2004 when it opened its own embassy in the capital Estonia.
 The first ambassador of Spain in Estonia was Miguel Bauzá y More, who held the position until 11 January 2008 when he was replaced by Eduardo Ibáñez López-Dóriga.
 For its part Estonia opened an embassy in Madrid in 1997, between 2000 and 2007 the ambassador was Andres Tomasberg, since 2007 the position is held by Andres Rundu.
 Currently, the relations between the two countries are framed within the scope of the European Union.